 Choosing a Game Mode

-Players can choose to play as teams or play where everyone is their own team (know as Free for All play mode).
-There needs to be an even number of players for each team so 1vs1, 2vs2, or 3vs3 works.
-1 player can also choose to control up to 3 miniatures in 1vs1 play.
+1 player can also choose to control up to 3 miniatures in Team-vs-Team play.
 If you have an odd number of people that want to play, then one person can play as the Monster Master (rolling for combat and moving miniatures around).
 See the Advanced Rules for more about the Monster Master role.

 Player Profile Cards and Playable Miniatures